NIDURANGANI/HungerHub/README.md

 # HungerHub
-Hunger Hub is a mobile application designed to bridge the gap between food donors and those in need by providing a seamless donation and request system.(Mini Project phase-1)
+Hunger Hub is a mobile application designed to bridge the gap between food donors and those in need by providing a seamless donation and request system.